-NOTE: Be aware that sometimes it is quicker to create a new form from an existing form if you only have to make a few changes or additions.
+NOTE: Sometimes it is quicker to create a new form from an existing form if you only have to make a few changes or additions.

 To create a new form, open 13-5 Form Report/Page Design.
 The 13-5 Form Report/Page Design window appears and displays a blank page on which you can begin creating your new form.